Elliptic fibrations on a generic Jacobian Kummer surface: Abstract

 \section{Abstract}

-We describe all the elliptic fibrations with section on the Kummer surface $X$ of the Jacobian of a very general curve $C$ of genus $2$ over an algebraically closed field of characteristic zero, modulo the automorphism group of $X$ and the symmetric group on the Weierstrass points of $C$.
-In particular, we compute elliptic parameters and Weierstrass equations for the twenty five different fibrations, and analyze the reducible fibers and Mordell-Weil lattices.
-This answers completely a question of Kuwata and Shioda \cite{KS}.
+We describe all the elliptic fibrations with section on the Kummer surface $X$ of the Jacobian of a very general curve $C$ of genus $2$ over an algebraically closed field of characteristic $0$, modulo the automorphism group of $X$ and the symmetric group on the Weierstrass points of $C$.
+In particular, we compute elliptic parameters and Weierstrass equations for the $25$ different fibrations and analyze the reducible fibers and Mordell-Weil lattices.
+This answers completely a question posed by Kuwata and Shioda in $2008$.